ESP32 Wireless Communication - Microcontroller Selection

 The PIC18F47Q10 does not support Wi-Fi, camera streaming, or PSRAM without significant additional hardware.
 The ESP32-S3-WROOM-1-N8R8 directly satisfies all wireless, streaming, and memory requirements.
 No critical requirements are unmet by the ESP32.

-5. Pin Allocation Table (Verified Against Datasheet)
+5. Pin Allocation Table (Verified Against Datasheet and Firmware)

 | Function | Module | Pin | GPIO | Notes |